 For more than a dozen years, we have built our sustainability strategy on a foundation of transparency, accountability and stakeholder engagement.
-We focus our efforts using a materiality analysis, which was updated early in 2013.
-Our public reporting has been an important part of our commitment to transparency and has helped to drive progress in our Company and across the industry.
+We focus our efforts using a materiality analysis.
+Our public reporting has been an important part of our commitment to transparency and has helped to drive progress in our company and across the industry.